pmbaumgartner/merge-redux/README.md

 A byproduct of how the algorithm handles discontinuities means these both count towards the same source Bigram `([("0", 0), ("1", 2)], [("3", 0)])`.

-I think the algorithm is counting on the fact that there probably isn't an _actual_ sequence of lexemes where a word would appear withinin the gap **and** after the gap, and this is more of an artifact of this specific example with a single document and unrealistically small vocabulary.
+I think the algorithm is counting on the fact that there probably isn't an _actual_ sequence of lexemes where the same word would appear within the gap **and** after the gap, and this is more of an artifact of this specific example with a single document and unrealistically small vocabulary.

 #### References